smark-1/django-simple-backups/README.md

 * uploads to dropbox at `SIMPLE_BACKUPS_DROPBOX_DATABASE_PATH/current_date | db.sqlite3`

 ### changelog
+1.9 added gzipping sql file backups only used for django.db.backends.mysql

 1.8 fixed problem with mysql database not authenticating with password with special characters.

 1.7 added mysql backup support